The Upper Room

-3. The location of the Upper Room has been the traditional site of the Last Supper since the fourth century AD.
+5. This site of the Upper Room has been the traditional place of the Last Supper since the 4th century AD.

-4. In the 5th century, the church was referred to as "Zion, Mother of all the Churches.”
+6. In the 5th century AD, the church was referred to as "Zion, Mother of all the Churches.”

-7. The Upper Room was transformed into a mosque by the Ottomans in 1524, and a prayer niche is embedded on the south wall, directed towards the Islam cities of Mecca and Medina.
+9. The Upper Room was transformed into a mosque by the Ottomans in 1524, and a prayer niche is embedded on the south wall, directed toward the Islam cities of Mecca and Medina.